top of page

 Lt.
 H. Mendietta, Texas

-'' ...My family had proudly served in World War I and World War II.
+'"...My family had proudly served in World War I and World War II.
 It was always a great source of pride to be able to say that I was fighting for America.''

-Lieutenant Hector Mendieta was in the Aggie Corps of Engineers and from humble beginnings in Bruni Texas in Webb County.
-History often puts the most unexpected of people and places and events together in the least obvious of moments.
+History often puts the most unexpected of people, places, and events together in the least obvious of moments.
 This would become one of these occasions.
-This is the story of Hector Mendietta and how he would be eyewitness to one of the most riveting moments in World War II.
+This is the story of Hector Mendietta and how he would be an eyewitness to one of the most riveting moments in World War II.

 These years of the 1940s were perhaps the most critical of our modern era.
-The far reaching implications that the war had are felt to this day.
+The far-reaching implications that the war had are felt to this day.
 We fought two major tyrannies and we prevailed, freeing thousands of people who were being sent to their torture and deaths on a daily basis.

 The Setting

-In August 1944, Allied Troops arrived in Paris.
-Even as Hitler desperately questioned his Generals, ‘’Is Paris Burning?’’ -- the Germans surrendered.
+The Germans surrendered in Paris.
 It was the beginning of the last act of the German rule in France.
-Paris threw itself into an orgy of celebration and was liberated and the following day.
-Following that, Charles DeGaulle arrived in the city to
+Paris threw itself into an orgy of celebration and was liberated the following day.
+Following that, Charles de Gaulle arrived in the city to claim victory in a proud moment for the French.

-Meanwhile, as DeGaulle claimed the credit, the allies continued to press the fight.
+Meanwhile, as de Gaulle claimed the credit, the Allies continued to press the fight.
 They crossed the River Seine and chased the Germans.
 But the Allies were running into problems delivering supplies.

 On September 3rd, 1944, the Allies reached Belgium and discovered that Antwerp was still intact.
 Here, at last, seemed to be an answer to the logistical problems that had plagued the Allies all along.

-The Failure of ‘’Operation Barbarossa’
+The Failure of ‘’Operation Barbarossa’’ Germany Betrays Russia

 Germany would not have won the war even if they hadn’t attacked Russia.
 Their supplies were critically short and the Allies were making gains on them by the day.
 But Germany did hasten the ending of the war by deciding to poke the Russian bear in an act of betrayal so severe that it made the Russians look honorable.

-In theory, Russia was still Hitler’s ally and Stalin wanted to keep it that way.
-But Hitler had another task to perform and he needed to secure his southern flank.
+In theory, Russia was still Hitler’s ally, and Stalin wanted to keep it that way.
+But Hitler had another task to perform, and he needed to secure his southern flank.
 When Yugoslavia and Greece overthrew their Nazi sympathetic governments, it threatened to disunite Germany.
-He marched quickly into Yugoslavia and Greece and in December of 1941 he had subdued both countries.
-Romania, Bulgaria and Hungary were allied with Germany in their hatred for the Soviets.
+He marched quickly into Yugoslavia and Greece, and in December of 1941, he had subdued both countries.
+Romania, Bulgaria, and Hungary were allied with Germany in their hatred for the Soviets.
 With thirty-three German divisions, Yugoslavia fell in just six days.

-But Hitler went forward with the invasion.
+Nonetheless, Hitler went forward with the invasion.

-The German armies captured 5,000,000 Soviet prisoners of war who were not granted protections stipulated in the Geneva Conventions.
+The German armies captured 5,000,000 Soviet prisoners of war who were not granted the protections stipulated in the Geneva Conventions.
 A majority of them never returned alive.
 The Nazis deliberately starved 3.1 million of the prisoners to death as part of a "Hunger Plan" that aimed to reduce the population of Eastern Europe and then re-populate it with ethnic Germans.

 Once having completed this, the Nazi’s then went about securing their northern borders.
 Hitler’s generals fell silent when he showed them his ambitions toward Russia.
 But no one would dare voice their objection.
-It was a terrible miscalculation on Hitler’s part and it set the stage for his greatest defeat.
+It was a terrible miscalculation on Hitler’s part, and it set the stage for his greatest defeat.

 I was able to fool people into thinking I was older than I was because my mother didn’t want to babysit me while my older brother went to school.
 So, she passed me off as a twin to my brother Herbert.
 It got so I could get through school a lot faster.
-All the way through school my brother and I were inseparable.
+All the way through school, my brother and I were inseparable.
 He, like myself, got a letter from the President saying that if he agreed to serve, he’d get additional years of schooling for free.
-We were already Junior’s in Texas A&M when he got drafted anyway, so he didn’t finish school.
+We were already juniors at Texas A&M when he got drafted anyway, so he didn’t finish school.
 They sent him to Hawaii.
 What a guy, right?
-I was called in and because I was ROTC at the time, I knew I would make it in as an officer.
+I was called in, and because I was ROTC at the time, I knew I would make it in as an officer.

 By November, I was sent to OCS training, and then BACK to A&M. In 1943, we felt like we were losing the war in America.
-Every day you’d pick up the newspaper and it detailed another loss, another loss of life.
+Every day you’d pick up the newspaper, and it detailed another loss, another loss of life.
 The maps showed how we were being pushed around Europe, The Pacific, everywhere.

 One afternoon in February of 1942, we were building a hospital and a road that would allow ambulances easy access.
 We had built the road out several miles to a T-Section with other roads that were being built by other National Guardsman.
 You get the idea that there were many facets to the war other than the strategy of battle.
 Without roads, we couldn’t advance supplies, men, or even military supplies themselves.
-Without hospitals and make-shift prisons, we couldn’t get our men taken care of and we wouldn’t have logistic overview to ensure that we could move freely with captured prisoners.
+Without hospitals and make-shift prisons, we couldn’t get our men taken care of, and we wouldn’t have a logistical overview to ensure that we could move freely with captured prisoners.

 Meeting Patton